How did we make this edition?

 Preparing the texts for machine-assisted collation

-We followed the Gothenburg Model of computer-aided textual collation, which requires clarity on how we would:
+To guide our work in stages, we followed the Gothenburg Model of computer-aided textual collation, which requires clarity on how we would:

 - Tokenize the strings of text to be compared into base units: We would compare words and punctuation, and decide on markup to include as tokens supplying crucial data for comparison;